hyperledger/indy-plenum/docs/storage.md

 - IdrCache: `indy-node/persistence/idr_cache.py`

 #### 8. Attribute Database (in Indy Node)
-- Raw attributes from ATTRIB transaction are stored in this database,
+- Raw attributes from ATTRIB transaction are stored in this database.
-- The ATTRIB transaction in the Domain Ledger contains the hash of the data only
+- The ATTRIB transaction in the Domain Ledger contains the hash of the data only.
 - Storage name: `attr_db`

 Relevant code:
 - AttributeStore: `indy-node/persistence/attribuite_store.py`

-#### Common Storage abstractions
+### Common Storage abstractions
-The data structures used in the code use some abstractions like a `KeyValueStorage` interface which has a LevelDB and RocksDB implementations, as well as file implementations (both single and chunked file storages).
+The data structures in the code use some abstractions like a `KeyValueStorage` interface which has a LevelDB and RocksDB implementations, as well as file implementations (both single and chunked file storages).

 Relevant code: